Maysen42/HyFiVe_Deckbox2.0/01_Logger/01_Basic_Logger/02_Mechanics/04_otter_board_mounting/readme.md

 -	Robust design of screws and joints, as few parts as possible
 -	Cheap and easy production

-After comparing several variants, we decided to manufacture the mounting from a steel tube, which accomondates the logger.
+After comparing several variants, we decided to manufacture the mounting from a steel tube, which accommodates the logger.
 The steel tube is edited in several ways:
-- Windows are water-cutted in one end of the tube.
-These windows are forming a cage, allowing a relativly free water flow to the sensors combined with a good protection.
+- Windows are water-cut in one end of the tube.
+These windows are forming a cage, allowing a relatively free water flow to the sensors combined with a good protection.
 - Two feet are welded to the pipe in order to screw it to the otter board
 - 3D printed inlays are inserted in the pipe.
 The inlays take up the logger, so it is fixed in position without touching steel.